mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 If you now stretch out your browser window to desktop size you will see that your gallery, because it (like all the other sections) wraps the content with `<div class="container-content">` has a `max-width` that you have already defined.

-As we want our gally to make more use of the screen space we should make the gallery section wider.
-Add the follwoing:
+As we want our gallery to make more use of the screen space we should make the gallery section wider.
+Add the following:

 ```
 .image-gallery .container-content {